awsdocs/aws-secrets-manager-docs/doc_source/tutorials_db-rotate.md

    mysql>
    ```
+**Troubleshooting tip:**
+If the `mysql` command fails to connect to the database then check the security group attached to the VPC that the database is running in\.
+The default rules in a security group enable all outbound traffic, but they block all inbound traffic except for the traffic which you explicitly allow by defining a rule\.
+If your computer is running on the public internet then your security group must enable inbound traffic from the internet \(any address\) on the TCP port that you configured your database to communicated on\.
+This is typically port 3306\.
+If you configure MySQL to use a different TCP port, ensure that you update the security rule to match\.

 1. At the `mysql>` prompt, run a command that verifies your connection to the database by using the credentials from the secret\.
 Ensure that the **Current user** in the output is the user that's specified in your secret\.